 So, how can you get around that?

-With raster-based art, it’s always better to scale down instead of up.
-This means that, from the get-go, you want to design your canvas larger than you would ever need it to be.
+If you do need to resize your art, it’s always better to scale down instead of up.
+This means that, from the get-go, you want to design your canvases on the larger side while still giving you enough layers to work with.

 That way, you can scale your art down to the size you need without worrying too much about losing quality.

-It’s also a good idea to set your DPI to 300.
-This is EXTREMELY important if you plan to print your work.
-When you use Procreate’s default canvases that appear in the dropdown when creating a new canvas, it will be at 132.
+It’s also a good idea to set your DPI to 300 if you plan to print it.
+When you use Procreate’s default canvases that appear in the dropdown when creating a new canvas, it might be considerably lower than that.

 To create a canvas at 300 DPI, click on the square icon with the little plus inside of it.